patszy/multi-step-form/README.md

   - Use spread operator insted of Array.from();
   - Simplify finding index of current card
   - Toggle method with second attribute
+  - Write if statement in variables for ternary operator
 - Buttons
   - On first card prev btn display none
   - On last card next btn to submit